AxdeKlerk/Searchlight-Promotions-2/README.md

 **Cause:** caching
 **Resolution:** deleted cookies and cache, and hard refreshed

+**Note Bene:** There were a lot more bugs with each line of code written, but the list was too extensive to include in this readme, therefore, a handful of them have been submitted above as an indication of the vastness and scope of the issues faced from start to finish.

 ## 8. Testing and Deployment
-Deployement was done early following lesson in a Code Institute Soft Ware Development Xourse that stated the importance of early deployment to get a sense of what the website looks like as you develop the code.
+Deployment was done early following lesson in a Code Institute Software Development course that stated the importance of early deployment to get a sense of what the website looks like as you develop the code.
 At the time of writing there had been 225 deployments.

 As I went along I tested the website on my phone and laptop using both Google and Brave (a Google based browser), as well as testing it in MS Edge on my work laptop.
 I tested the site for responsiveness continually in Google and Brave as I went along.
 I only tested it in Ms Edge once I had completed it.
-Other than my own testing two seperate methods were also used for testing purposes: informal and formal testing.
+Other than my own testing two separate methods were also used for testing purposes: informal and formal testing.

- 1. Informal manuel (live) testing was done through friends and family who use different OS and devices, for feedback.
+ 1. Informal manual (live) testing was done through friends and family who use different OS and devices, for feedback.
 In particular my girlfriend tested the site on Firefox on her laptop and on her mobile (which dates back to a pre 2018 model).
 My parents tested the site on their Google tablet and Amazon Kindle.
 And 3 close friends tested the site on the different Apple devices (2 phones and 1 laptop).
 This was incredibly useful as it gave me a full understanding of each user experience.
 As this core group is very close to me their feedback was honest and to the point which was both frustrating and extremely valuable.

  2. Formal testing of the website was validated using the W3C Validation tools.
 The fisrt validation of my html code resulted in 17 errors as seen here: